Agribigdata/Field_road_segmentation/README.md

 ```
 python GCN.py
 ```
-set_t_12_d1_graph.py is the composition code and is embedded in GCN.py
+Notice that set_t_12_d1_graph.py is the composition code and is embedded in GCN.py

 # LSTM
 The input is 8-dim features